paalth/kless/README.md

 # Description
 `kless` is a simple "serverless" framework that supports push & pull events with event handlers written in mainly typed languages.

-It is a native Kubernetes framework as it attempts to use as many existing Kubernetes features as possible, and it is a naive framework as it currently goes about it's business in the simplest possible way that could conceivably work.
+It is a native Kubernetes framework as it attempts to use existing Kubernetes features to implement functionality where possible, and it is a naive framework as it currently does everything in the simplest possible way that could conceivably work.

 # Concepts
 Currently event handlers can be written in the following languages: